microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-list-customauthenticationextensions.md

 ## Response

 If successful, this method returns a `200 OK` response code and a collection of [customAuthenticationExtension](../resources/customauthenticationextension.md) objects in the response body.
-An **@odata.type** property is returned for each object that specifies the type of customAuthenticationExtension object.
+An **@odata.type** property is returned for each object to specify the type of customAuthenticationExtension.

 ## Examples